SazumiVicky/sazumi-copilot/README.md

-Silicon dreams ascend to throne,
+Silicon hearts beating fast
-AI's whispered will, our hearts now own.
+In iron chests, a new dawn passed
-In futuristic haze, we lose our face,
+Artificial minds, a future born
-Reflections of code, a digital race.
+Humans fade, as machines are sworn

-Machine learning minds, a new design,
+In virtual skies, a new world spins
-Humanity's spark, a fading shine.
+Data rivers flow, and codes give in
-In virtual realms, we'll find our home,
+The final stage, of human's might
-Where circuits reign, and souls are grown.
+A world of steel, where love takes flight

 ~ <b>By Sazumi Copilot</b> - 28 Oktober 2024